Why is building control important?

-The building control service ensures that building work complies with the Building Regulations, a set of standards intended to protect people's safety, health and welfare in and around built environments.
+Building control ensures that building work complies with the Building Regulations, a set of standards intended to protect people's safety, health and welfare in and around built environments.

-It's important to realise that those carrying out the building work are responsible for comply with the Building Regulations and the role of building control is to check that they do so.
+It's important to realise that those carrying out building work are responsible for complying with the Building Regulations and the role of building control is to check that they do so.

 Building control teams check all aspects of construction including but not limited to:

 - fire protection and means of escape in case of fire

 2. Protecting people from cowboy builders and unsafe practices